Moment evolution equations and moment matching for stochastic image EPDiff: Simulation Studies

 The results for the square lattice, shown in Figure~\ref{fig:4x4GaussInferenceWithoutT}, were decent but inferior to those of the hexagonal lattice.
 Observe that estimates of corner amplitude parameters such as $\lambda_{44}$ are more inaccurate.
 A reasonable explanation is that noise fields supported outside of the brain are less constrained by the loss function, and thus they may depart from the ground-truth more significantly.

 Initially the inclusion of $\tau^2$ as a parameter was also tried and the corresponding results are shown in Figure~\ref{fig:4x4GaussInferenceWithTau}.
-Observe that the inclusion does not change the relative magnitudes of the amplitude parameters; a careful inspection shows that the small overestimation of the width parameter is compensated with a slight underestimation of the amplitude parameters.
-This is consistent with the fact that both the width and the amplitude govern the total magnitude of the noise.
+The inclusion did not seem to affect the relative magnitudes of the amplitude parameters in comparison to Figure~\ref{fig:4x4GaussInferenceWithoutT}.
+However, a slight decrease across all amplitude parameters.
+Intuitively, this makes sense as the width, $\tau^2$, was over estimated and since the width and the amplitude control the magnitude of the noise together.
 In this view, $\tau^2$ was kept fixed as a hyperparameter for the other experiments.

 For the sinusoidal noise fields the ground truth was selected by first considering the function

 Then the ground truth was chosen from the sine basis coefficients of $f$ given by

 for $1\leq n,m \leq 4$.
 The same procedure as in the preceding experiments was followed and the results for the $f$-frequencies are found in Figure \ref{fig:FourierInferenceOfFunc}.
 Note that while the general scale of the estimates seems reasonable, the accuracy of each estimate is poor when compared to the lattice parametrizations.
 As a consequence, the estimates of the frequency coefficients cannot be used to reconstruct an approximation of the function $f$.